Esri/resource-proxy/PHP/README.md

     * **logFile="<file with local path>"** : When a path to a local file is specified event messages will be logged.
     * **allowedReferers="http://server.com/application1,https://server.com/application2"**: A list of referer URLs.
 Only requests coming from referers in the list will be proxied.
 * Add a new \<serverUrl\> entry for each service that will use the proxy page.
 The proxy.config allows you to use the serverUrl tag to specify one or more ArcGIS Server services that the proxy will forward requests to.
 The serverUrl tag has the following attributes:
     * **url**: Location of the ArcGIS Server service (or other URL) to proxy.
-Specify either the specific URL or the root (in which case you should set matchAll="true"). **NOTE**: Hosted services must be owned by the user accessing them, (with the exception of credit-based esri services, e.g. routing, geoenrichment, etc.)
+Specify either the specific URL or the root (in which case you should set matchAll="true").
     * **matchAll="true"**: When true all requests that begin with the specified URL are forwarded.
 Otherwise, the URL requested must match exactly.
     * **username**: Username to use when requesting a token - if needed for ArcGIS Server token based authentication.
     * **password**: Password to use when requesting a token - if needed for ArcGIS Server token based authentication.
-    * **clientId**:  Used with clientSecret for OAuth authentication to obtain a token - if needed for OAuth 2.0 authentication.
+    * **clientId**:  Used with clientSecret for OAuth authentication to obtain a token - if needed for OAuth 2.0 authentication. **NOTE**: If used to access hosted services, the service(s) must be owned by the user accessing it, (with the exception of credit-based esri services, e.g. routing, geoenrichment, etc.)
     * **clientSecret**: Used with clientId for OAuth authentication to obtain a token - if needed for OAuth 2.0 authentication.
     * **oauth2Endpoint**: When using OAuth 2.0 authentication specify the portal specific OAuth 2.0 authentication endpoint.
 The default value is https://www.arcgis.com/sharing/oauth2/.
     * **rateLimit**: The maximum number of requests with a particular referer over the specified **rateLimitPeriod**.